Superalgos/Superalgos/Network/README.md

 2. To enable the distribution of Trading Signals.
 3. Others in the future.

-At the moment, on this README file we will focus on the use case #1.
+At the moment, on this README file we will focus on the use case #1, though part of the explanation is valid to set up a Network Node for other purposed too.

 # :small_orange_diamond: Creating Network Node for Bitcoin Factory.